 Homeschooling in Pennsylvania (If you live elsewhere, skip ahead to about halfway down the page.)

 Objectives don’t have to be long, drawn-out, or overly wordy.
 They can be quite vague.
 In fact, vague is probably good since there is nothing in the homeschool law that says you have to meet these objectives.
 Basically, the powers-that-be want to know you have a plan in place and that you are not simply going to be letting the child run ragged around the neighborhood.
 Homeschooling is a real job and this is the first place where it feels like it.
-By the way, if your child has been in school before and has an IEP (trust me, you will know if your child has one of these because it will have involved LOTS of meetings before ever being put in place), you must have your objectives approved each year by someone.
+By the way, if your child has been in school before and has an IEP (trust me, you will know if your child has one of these because it will have involved LOTS of meetings before the thing is ever put in place), you must have your objectives approved each year by someone.
 Many parents choose to use an evaluator who is qualified to do this, but therapists and doctors can also sign off on the appropriateness of the objectives, especially in light of the more serious medical issues.
 Don’t sweat the objectives, though.
 They really aren’t hard to write.
 Here are some ideas that would be appropriate for an average elementary school student:

 - The child shall read books appropriate for his age and ability on a wide variety of interesting topics, then write about what he has learned.